Red finches can form flocks of over 100 birds.

 “Red finches sometimes compete with hummingbirds for nectar at a feeder.”

-Red finches live throughout the United States and down into Mexico.
-These tiny birds have a beautiful song full of trills, chirps and rolling warbles.
+Red finches are birds that live throughout the United States and down into Mexico.
+These tiny birds have a beautiful song full of trills, chirps, and rolling warbles.
 The male red finch is notable for the bright red feathers on his head and breast.
-These birds are herbivores eating seeds, grain, flowers, berries, and buds.
+Red finches are herbivorous birds, eating seeds, grain, flowers, berries, and buds.
 Red finches can live to be around 11 years old, but their average lifespan is 4 to 5 years.

 5 Incredible Red Finch Facts!

-- Red finches live in shrublands, forests, and dry deserts as well as in suburban areas
+- Red finches are birds that live in shrublands, forests, and dry deserts as well as in suburban areas

 - Once one red finch discovers an appealing bird feeder, it’s likely to bring dozens of feathered friends back to feed